Redeeming vouchers

 See Understanding rewards & benefits.

-When a user gets a voucher reward, a benefit representing the voucher is associated with their account.
+When a user gets a voucher-type reward, a benefit representing the voucher is added to their account.

 Voucher codes